mctrinity/spam_email_classifier/README.md

 This project is a **Spam Email Classifier** that detects spam messages using **Deep Learning and Natural Language Processing (NLP)**.
 The project consists of **data preprocessing, model training (LSTM + TF-IDF), and deployment in a web application using Streamlit**.

+✅ **Powered by Deep Learning:** Uses an LSTM neural network to process email sequences and classify messages with high accuracy.

 ---

 ## 🤖 How It Works (Model Training: LSTM + TF-IDF)